romainberger/shop/README.md

     $ shop clean class
     # clean the class index - automatically done when generating a new controller or class

+### Jshint

+Run jshint on the theme's files.

+    $ shop jshint

+To run jshint on the theme's files and the modules' files, run it with the `modules` argument:

+    $ shop jshint modules

+To run jshint on **every** files run it with the `hard` argument (prepare yourself for a crapload of errors):

+    $ shop jshint hard

 ### Help